 \section{Why does linguistic ambiguity arise?}

 Linguists' focus on context-independent language is reflected and arguably sustained by the commonly adopted metaphors of communication as a transmission problem and the resulting treatment of language as a code \citep{reddy1979}.
 The accompanying pervasive assumption of stable correspondence between language utterances and their meaning has roots in the long history of focus on language generativity \citep{katz1963structure}.
 More pragmatically and ecologically-oriented works argue for a different picture, where natural language utterances are commonly ambiguous out of context -- but they are successfully understood by humans based on the shared situational context \citep{sperber1986}.
-As \citet{Barwise1983-BARSAA} indicated, while it is important that we can express an infinite number of propositions with a finite number of elements, due to the possibility of combination and recursion, it is equally amazing that we can express an infinite number of meanings with one expression due to its dependence on context.
-Arguably, the conventional meaning of expressions can be extended to novel contexts due to their ambiguity \citep{brochhagen2015improving}; and expression meaning is created in interaction \citep{chater2022grammar}, where language has the role of steering or controlling interactive events rather than transmitting clear and bounded meanings \citep{raczaszek2012constraints}.
-These directions in the development of the theory of language, from the transmission model to viewing language as a creative, situated interaction control, make understanding of the nature of context and its contribution to linguistic meaning and structure an urgent task~\footnote{Paradoxically, from such a standpoint it seems more challenging to account for the partial meaning context-independence than to acknowledge the effects of situational context; for example, how it is possible that we have a sense that utterances refer to something seemingly unrelated to the current circumstances, possibly distant in time and space \citep{raczaszek2018language}.}.
+As \citet{Barwise1983-BARSAA} indicated, while it is important that we can express an infinite number of propositions with a finite number of elements, due to the possibility of combination and recursion, it is equally amazing that we can express an infinite number of meanings with one expression due to its dependence on context (bringing to mind examples of entirely context-dependent expressions such as \textit{this}).